ServerMod/SCPDiscord/README.md

 # SCPDiscord

 **I am taking a break with active development of the plugin as I am completing my bachelor's thesis.
-I will provide bugfixes and support for smod upodates but probably no big features for a while.
+I will provide bugfixes and support for smod updates but probably no big features for a while.
 If you have any feature suggestions, create an issue for each one and I'll implement them when I get back.**

 SCPDiscord links features from your SCP:SL server console to Discord channels, such as printing out server events to Discord and using server commands through Discord.
 It is incredibly customisable as you can read more about below.